rflandau/Orv/README.md

 # Other Design Decisions

 This section details design trade-offs we considered as part of developing Orv.
 Some sections provide supporting thought for our design patterns while others consider valid, alternative approaches/ways to tweak Orv to suit different needs.

+## Extrinsic Neighbour/Node Discovery

+Orv assumes that a mechanism exists for nodes to find each other, but makes no assumptions about the mechanism or the network that services it.
+This is because neighbour discovery is a problem well-explored in the networking world and solutions are highly dependent on the problem space.

+Some examples:

+1. An IoT implementation likely finds nodes via physical proximity, broadcasting HELLOs and seeing who in range has a sensitive enough Rx.
+2. Intra-net/corporate implementations can likely hijack the neighbour discovery of lower layers or broadcast over the VPS/VPN (a logical broadcast rather than IoT's physical broadcast).
+3. A truly decentralized implementation of Orv, think Bittorrent, cannot make any use of broadcasting.
+In this case, an external provider (like Bittorrent's tracker files) would be necessary for new nodes to discovery entry points to their desired vault.

+For us to assume anything about this discovery mechanism would be to make assumptions about the use-case of Orv and potentially bloat the protocol.

 ## Layer 5 vs Layer 4